akhinos/cf4k8s-networking/README.md

 ![](doc/ksniff-wireshark.png)

-**CAVEAT:** Running ksniff in privileged mode will require additional resources as a new pod is started.
+> **CAVEAT:** Running ksniff in privileged mode will require additional resources as a new pod is started.
 This can be an issue if the supporting node is near out of resources.

 **EnvoyFilter**

 Aside from external tools, Envoy also supports [tapping](https://www.envoyproxy.io/docs/envoy/v1.12.0/operations/traffic_tapping) into listener or cluster traffic.
 Currently, there are two ways of tapping:
 - [Socket Tapping](https://www.envoyproxy.io/docs/envoy/v1.12.0/api-v2/api/v2/core/base.proto#envoy-api-msg-core-transportsocket): Directly tap into a socket.
-Very low-level, similar to tcpdump. (also supports creating pcap files for wireshark)
+Very low-level, similar to tcpdump (also supports creating pcap files for wireshark).
 - [HTTP Filter](https://www.envoyproxy.io/docs/envoy/v1.12.0/configuration/http/http_filters/tap_filter): A high-level filter plugin.
 Supports matching on HTTP properties like headers, cookies etc.

 For tapping into CF apps, a selector for the app guid is recommended so that only the sidecar envoy of that particular app is tapped.

 A [small tool](envoy-tap/tap.sh) has been provided to inject a filter conveniently into a CF app.

-After a HTTP filter has been injected the virtualInbound listener configuration will look like this:
+After a HTTP filter has been injected the `virtualInbound listener` configuration will look like this:

 ```
     {